 Pregnancy isn't always a joyful journey.
 Besides the usual aches and pains, you may develop conditions – physical or emotional – that can affect your health and your baby's health.

 You may have heard of postpartum depression, which is depression that occurs after childbirth.
 But depression can also occur during pregnancy.

 This condition, called perinatal depression, or prenatal depression, affects up to one in seven women.
 Doctors are now starting to screen pregnant patients for perinatal depression.

 Perinatal depression is one of many pregnancy conditions.
 And just as you would seek treatment for conditions such as gestational diabetes, it's also important to talk to your doctor about available treatments for depression.
 The right care can help you have a smoother pregnancy and give your baby the best start in life.

-Depression During Pregnancy Affects Babies
+How Does Depression During Pregnancy Affects My Baby?

 Depression during pregnancy affects your emotional and physical health – and has both short- and long-term effects on your baby.
 One study found that children of women who were depressed during pregnancy were more likely to become depressed or develop mood disorders themselves.

 Researchers attribute this higher risk to a difference in brain development.
 Babies with depressed moms had less connectivity in the part of the brain that controls responses to stress and emotions.